Duality, Bridgeland wall-crossing and flips of secant varieties: Bridgeland Walls for 1-Dimensional Plane Sheaves

-where $M_{D,t^{-}H}(ch(B))$ and $M_{D,t^{-}H}(ch(A))$ denote the Bridgeland moduli spaces below and sufficiently near $W$. \end{enumerate} \end{corollary} \begin{proof} By induction on the number of stable factors at the wall and by Proposition \ref{MMP2} we have that semistable objects at the wall satisfy the hypothesis of Proposition \ref{MMP3}.\end{proof}

-\section{Bridgeland walls for 1-dimensional plane sheaves}
+\section{Bridgeland Walls for 1-Dimensional Plane Sheaves}

-As mentioned in the preliminaries, moduli spaces of Gieseker semistable plane sheaves of Hilbert polynomial $P(t)=ct+\chi$ were initially studied by J. Le Potier in \cite{LP2} where it is shown that these moduli spaces are projective, irreducible, locally factorial and smooth at the stable points.
+In this section and for the reminder of the paper $X=\P^2$.
+As mentioned in Section \ref{prelim}, moduli spaces of Gieseker semistable plane sheaves of Hilbert polynomial $P(t)=ct+\chi$ were studied by Le Potier in \cite{LP2}, where it is shown that these moduli spaces are irreducible, locally factorial, and smooth at the stable points.
 For small values of $c$ it is possible to find nice stratifications of these moduli spaces by studying their resolutions, see \cite{DM} for $c=4$ and \cite{M5} and \cite{M6} for $c=5$ and $6$.
-Studying a sheaf by studying its possible resolutions is same as replacing such sheaf for an equivalent element in the derived category, indeed each strata in the stratifications given by Drezet and Maican in \cite{DM} and by Maican in \cite{M5} and \cite{M6} can be interpreted as a set of extensions in a tilted category \cite{BMW}. \\ \\ But the story goes on, as in \cite{BMW}, each set of extensions produces a Bridgeland wall and these are all the walls for the directed MMP.
-The following numerical bound coming from Lemma \ref{for bounds} produces some of these sets of extensions for arbitrary value of $c$ even when Maican-type stratifications are unknown.\\ \\ Let $E$ be a sheaf of topological type $(0,c,d)$ with $c>0$ and let $F$ be a destabilizing object (which is necessarily a sheaf) then $E$ and $F$ fit into an exact sequence
+Studying a sheaf by studying its possible resolutions is same as replacing such sheaf for an equivalent element in the derived category.
+Indeed, each strata in the stratifications given by Dr\'ezet and Maican in \cite{DM} and by Maican in \cite{M5} and \cite{M6} can be interpreted as a set of extensions in a tilted category \cite{BMW}.

+Moreover, as in \cite{BMW}, each set of extensions produces a Bridgeland wall, and these are all the walls for the directed MMP.
+The following numerical bound coming from Lemma \ref{for bounds} produces some of these sets of extensions for arbitrary value of $c$ even when Maican-type stratifications are unknown.